Forecast Encompassing Tests for the Expected Shortfall: Introduction

 The classical idea of forecast encompassing goes back to \cite{HendryRichard1982}, \cite{ChongHendry1986} and \cite{MizonRichard1986} and is developed for mean forecasts under the squared loss function.
 Broad reviews on encompassing testing are provided e.g.\ by \cite{NewboldHarvey2007} and \cite{ClementsHarvey2009}. \cite{HarveyNewbold2000} extend the encompassing technique which classically focuses on two competing forecasts to encompassing of multiple forecasts. \cite{GiacominiKomunjer2005} develop (conditional) encompassing of quantile forecasts and focus on encompassing tests for \textit{methods} instead of \textit{models}. \cite{ClementsHarvey2010} generalize encompassing tests to probabilistic forecasts by relying on strictly consistent scoring rules. \cite{GiacominiKomunjer2005} and \cite{ClementsHarvey2010} investigate extensions of encompassing to more complicated functionals of the conditional distribution.
 Our work pursues this path by developing encompassing tests for the ES as a prominent example of higher-order elicitable functionals where only joint loss functions for vector-valued functionals are available.
 Our testing approach can be adapted to further higher-order elicitable functionals such as the pair mean, variance and the Range Value at Risk \citep{Cont2010, Embrechts2018, FisslerZiegel2019}.

 The rest of the paper is organized as follows.
-In \Cref{sec:Theory}, we introduce encompassing tests for the ES and derive the asymptotic distribution of the associated test statistics under model misspecification. \Cref{sec:SimulationStudy} presents an extensive simulation study analyzing the size and power properties of our tests.
-In \Cref{sec:EmpiricalApplication}, we apply the testing procedure to daily financial returns and \Cref{sec:Conclusion} concludes.
-The proofs are deferred to Appendix \ref{sec:Proofs}.
+In Section \ref{sec:Theory}, we introduce encompassing tests for the ES and derive the asymptotic distribution of the associated test statistics under model misspecification.
+Section \ref{sec:SimulationStudy} presents an extensive simulation study analyzing the size and power properties of our tests.
+In Section \ref{sec:EmpiricalApplication}, we apply the testing procedure to daily financial returns of the IBM stock and the S\&P 500 and DAX 30 indices and Section \ref{sec:Conclusion} concludes.
+All proofs are deferred to Appendix \ref{sec:Proofs}.
 Technical details of the proofs and additional results are provided in the supplementary material.